strangerstudios/pmpro-register-helper/readme.txt

 == Changelog ==
 = 1.0.1 =
 * BUG/ENHANCEMENT: Fixed the "only" setting for the profile options, so you can use "profile"=>"only" to have fields that only show up in the profile and don't show up (or get checked for requirements) at checkout.
+You can also use "only_admin" to add profile fields that can only be seen/edited by admins.
 * ENHANCEMENT: Added "password" as a field type.
 * ENHANCEMENT: Added an "intro" attribute to the "pmpro_signup" shortcode.
 Pass any text into the attribute to have that text shown above the signup form.
 * ENHANCEMENT: Added a "login" attribute to the "pmpro_signup" shortcode.
 If set to 1 or true, a link to login will be shown below the signup button.